Wisconsin Athletic Hall of Fame

 The Wisconsin Athletic Hall of Fame honors distinguished members of Wisconsin's sports history.
 The Hall of Fame hosts several annual events, including an induction ceremony to honor new members, nomination luncheons, speaker series breakfasts and more.
 Bronze commemorative plaques honoring the members of the Wisconsin Athletic Hall of Fame, including Hank Aaron, Vince Lombardi, Oscar Robertson, Bart Starr and others, are displayed in the Wisconsin Athletic Walk of Fame promenade in downtown Milwaukee, Wisconsin.

 History

-The Wisconsin Athletic Hall of Fame was created in 1951 by the Milwaukee Arena (now UW–Milwaukee Panther Arena).
-It was created to "honor outstanding sports figures whose achievements earned them special acclaim."
-The Hall of Fame plaques were originally available only to paying customers at the Milwaukee Arena; however for the 50th anniversary in 2001, the Wisconsin Sports Development Corporation (WSDC) constructed a Wisconsin Athletic Walk of Fame outside of the UW–Milwaukee Panther Arena in Milwaukee so the plaques could be on permanent public display at no cost.
+The Wisconsin Athletic Hall of Fame was established in 1951 in Milwaukee by sports promoter Joseph Krueger and leaders of the Milwaukee Arena as a way to honor outstanding athletes, coaches, and contributors associated with Wisconsin.
+The Hall’s founding was approved by a resolution of the Wisconsin State Senate, which mandated bronze plaques be displayed to honor athletic achievement and inspire youth.
+The inaugural induction ceremony was held on November 28, 1951.
+The Hall of Fame plaques were originally available only to paying customers at the Milwaukee Arena (now the UW–Milwaukee Panther Arena); however for the 50th anniversary in 2001, the Wisconsin Sports Development Corporation (WSDC) constructed a Wisconsin Athletic Walk of Fame outside of the UW–Milwaukee Panther Arena in Milwaukee so the plaques could be on permanent public display at no cost.

+After Krueger’s death in 1987, the Hall faced challenges maintaining consistent induction activity.
+From 1987 until the early 1993s, scheduled inductions lapsed.
+The Wisconsin Sports Authority and later the WSDC attempted to revive the Hall through the 1990s and 2000s, holding biennial inductions and expanding programming, but financial and operational constraints continued to limit activities.